JetBrains/marketplace-docs/topics/api-reference/plugin-upload.md

 [//]: # (title: Plugin Upload API)

-Please note that maximum allowed plugin size is *200 MB*.
+Please note that the maximum allowed plugin size is *200 MB*.

 You should create a [**hubPermanentToken**](https://www.jetbrains.com/help/hub/Manage-Permanent-Tokens.html) at [JetBrains Hub](https://hub.jetbrains.com/users/me?tab=authentification) and specify Marketplace in Scope.